On the Sensitivity of k-Uniform Hypergraph Properties: Preliminaries

 Chakraborty modified Rubinstein's function and constructed a cyclically invariant Boolean function with a quadratic gap between sensitivity and block sensitivity. \begin{defn} Let $x = x_1x_2...x_n$ where each $x_i \in \{0,1\}$.
 Then for $0 < l < n$, the binary string $x_{l+1}x_{l+2}...x_nx_1...x_l$ is a \textbf{cyclic shift} of $x$. \end{defn}

 \begin{exmp} Let $g : \{0,1\}^{k^2} \rightarrow \{0,1\}$ be Rubinstein's function.
 Define $f : \{0,1\}^{k^2} \rightarrow \{0,1\}$ as $f(x) = 1$ if and only if $g(x') = 1$ for some $x'$ which is a cyclic shift of $x$. $f$ has sensitivity $2k$ and block sensitivity $k^2/2$. \end{exmp} Cook et al. \cite{CDR} proved that for a CREW PRAM (Concurrent Read Exclusive Write Parallel RAM - a theoretical construct simulating a type of computer), it takes at least $s(f)$ steps to compute the value of $f$.
-Nisan \cite{N} later introduced the concept of block sensitivity and observed that $s(f)$ can be replaced by $bs(f)$ for the lower bound of CREW PRAM's computation time.
+Nisan \cite{N} later introduced the concept of block sensitivity and observed that $s(f)$ can be replaced by $bs(f)$ for the lower bound of CREW PRAM's time complexity.
+Moreover, he showed that the time complexity of CREW PRAM is equal to (up to a constant factor) the logarithm of block sensitivity.

 Nisan and Szegedy \cite{NS} proved that block sensitivity is polynomially related to other complexity measures such as decision tree complexity, certificate complexity, and degree of the polynomial representation of a Boolean function.
 For more information on such polynomial relations between complexity measures, we refer the reader to \cite{HKP}.
 The surprising polynomial relations between almost all types of complexity measures of Boolean functions motivate the search for an answer to the Sensitivity Conjecture.

 H.-U. Simon \cite{S} proved that for any Boolean function $f$, we have $s(f) \geq 1/2\log n -1/2\log{\log n} + 1/2$, where $n$ is the number of effective variables, that is, the number of variables on which the function actually depends.
 This lower bound is tight up to the additive $O(\log{\log n})$.
 This gives us an exponential upper bound on the block sensitivity in terms of sensitivity.
-Kenyon and Kutin \cite{KK} introduced the notion of $\ell$-block sensitivity and gave a better upper bound, $O(\frac{e}{\sqrt{2\pi}}e^{s(f)}\sqrt{s(f)})$, which is still exponential in sensitivity.
+Kenyon and Kutin \cite{KK} introduced the notion of $\ell$-block sensitivity and gave a better upper bound, $bs(f) \leq O(e^{s(f)}\sqrt{s(f)})$, which is still exponential in sensitivity.
+Ambainis et al. \cite{APV} improved this bound to $bs(f) \leq 2^{s(f)-1}(s(f)-\frac{1}{3})$, and recently, it was improved further to $bs(f) \leq (\frac{8}{9}+o(1))s(f)2^{s(f)-1}$ by He, Li, and Sun \cite{HLS}.

 A function $f$ is called monotone if $f(x) \leq f(y)$ whenever $y$ can be obtained by flipping the 0's of $x$ to 1's.
 Nisan \cite{N} proved that for monotone Boolean functions, sensitivity and block sensitivity are asymptotically the same.